 The operating principles for internal audit are approved as a part of the internal control principles provided by the Board of Directors.
 The Group's SVP, Legal and Sustainability, is responsible for the coordination of internal audit activities, and internal audit findings are reported to the CEO, the Audit Committee and the Board of Directors.
 Internal audit is organized corresponding to the size of the Group.
-Additional resources and special expertise are acquired if necessary.
-Audits are based on risk assessment.
+Additional resources and special expertise are risk assessment.
 The target of the assurance work and assessment include the profitability and effectiveness of operations, the reliability of financial and operational reporting, compliance with laws, and the safeguarding of assets.